uptech/engineering/content/blog/how-we-should-be-using-git/index.md

 ### Request Review of the 2nd patch

 Now that we have our second patch complete.
-We pull the upstream changes again with `git ps pull` and then request review of our second patch with the following.
+We pull the upstream changes again with `gps pull` and then request review of our second patch with the following.

 ```
-git ps rr 1
+gps request-review 1
 ```

-Then we click the URL to create the pull request, making it ready for feedback and leaving our stack of patches in the following state.
+Creating a pull request and leaving our stack of patches in the following state.

 ```
   2     af73d2 WIP: Add login screen